SkylineCommunications/dataminer-docs-connectors/connector/doc/Pro-Bel_Cygnus.md

 ### Destinations

-This page shows an overview of the Destinations Table.
-The format of the Index is {Levels Index}.{Destinations Id}.\
+This page displays the Destinations Table.
+The format of the index is {Levels Index}.{Destinations Id}.\
-The display name can be configured in the format of **Destination Index**.**Choice** which choice can be either the alternative name, 4 character name, 8 character name, 12 character name, or 16 character name.
+The display name can be configured in the format **Destination Index**.**Choice**.
+This choice can be either the alternative name, a 4-character name, an 8-character name, a 12-character name, or a 16-character name.

 The routed source can also be configured on the table, and its respective enabled and lock state that are used for in the Matrix.

 #### Destination Settings

 The display name can be configuration of the Destinations Table display name.
-It is formatted in the format of **Destination Index**.**Choice** which choice can be either the alternative name, 4 character name, 8 character name, 12 character name, or 16 character name.
-The default configuration uses the 16 character name choice.
+It uses the format **Destination Index**.**Choice**.
+This choice can be either the alternative name, a 4-character name, an 8-character name, a 12-character name, or a 16-character name.
+The default configuration uses the 16-character name.

 ### Matrix

-This page shows the Matrix, an overview of the crosspoints of the destinations and sources.\
+This page shows the matrix, an overview of the crosspoints of the destinations and sources.

-The sources of each destination can be configured on this Matrix, as well as locking of destinations and sources.
+The sources of each destination can be configured on this matrix, and destinations and sources can be locked.